samanthacoleman/Cyber-security-Portfolio-Policies/README.md

 7. Are the definitions in alphabetical order?
 No, the policy, "MFA" comes before "Least Privilege it should be reordered to maintain the policy standards.

+For CISO, they must underatnd policies, securit plan and security contros